jameslutley/haml-html5-boilerplate/README.md

 ### A leaner HAML HTML5 boilerplate for "mobile first" responsive web design

-Whilst HTML5 boilerplates are great tools, they can often in the wrong hands result in over bloated HTML5.
+Whilst HTML5 boilerplates are great tools, they can sometimes in the wrong hands result in over bloated HTML5.
 Ditch the excess boilerplate markup that's there "just in case" and adopt leaner "mobile first" responsive web design.

 By utilising HAML comments, this boilerplate still includes the kitchen sink "just in case", however, all but the most essentials have been commented out.
 As a result, it compiles to just: